charklie/hyprdots/README.md

 Many scripts are from JaKooLits Dotfiles, so huge credit goes to them.
 My NeoVim config is from AstroNVim, although slightly altered.
+This is mostly for arch and distros based on it, and I cannot guarentee these configs to work with other distrobrutions to work.

 Needed Packages:
 - Rofi (Wayland fork)